The Muddy Guide: June

 Did you know that for six glorious weeks, the surrounding Leicestershire hedgerows on this family farm come alive with sweet-smelling wild elderflower and 60 acres of organic elderflower burst into bloom.
 It’s nature doing its ‘thang’ and the heady fragrance is out of this world!
-Join the Belvoir team, to pick the large- headed flowers.
+Check their website for more info on when to join the Belvoir team, to pick the large- headed flowers.

 Rutland Open Air Theatre, 15 June – Aug

 We weren’t sure they were going to reopen this season but yes they are!
 This month they are showing Love’s Labour Lost and Humble Boy all outdoors in the gorgeous Rutland open air theatre.
 Enjoy your own picnic in the beautiful gardens before heading into the auditorium to sit back, relax and be entertained.
 The picnic slope overlooks classic English parkland with historic Tolethorpe Hall in the background.

 June Chamber Festival, Nevill Holt Opera, 21- 25 June

 A week-long festival will celebrate the return of music to NHO’s theatre.
 The five performances will be the first inside NHO’s award-winning theatre since the pandemic.
 Enjoy a programme featuring choral music, members of the BBC Singers, Leicester International Music Festival, musical-comedy duo, Bounder & Cad and more.

 Richard James at Goldmark Gallery, Uppingham, 26 June -24 July

 Art and ceramics gallery, book publisher and printmaker, Goldmark will be exhibiting work from this Northamptonshire-born artist.
 Richard’s ‘assemblages’ has been created from material he has found – usually beach combed from the shores of the Scottish isles and is emotionally engaging, spiritual and simply beautiful.